Contrary to popular belief, happiness doesn’t happen naturally. And although it may not always be easy, it is something you can choose.

 We as humans all want to be happy, so whether you work alone or with hundreds of people, today I am sharing My 10 Habits for Happiness . . .

 - Be an observer and take time to appreciate all you have, and live in the moment.

 - Manage your time appropriately.
 I like to rank my daily tasks by importance.
 It helps me regulate my time spent in a manner that minimizes my stress levels and keeps me on task.

 - Get up & get out.
 Getting up and taking even a 5-minute walk outside, around your home or office, can change your entire mindset.
 And, of course, a little fresh air never hurts!
 Luckily, the dogs love being outside (even during the winter), so I can always count on them to go on a quick walk with me or a game of fetch in the backyard.

 - Communicate your feelings truthfully.
 Be confident and start your sentences with “I.” Communicating your feelings is especially important during tough times.

 - Choose your surroundings carefully and put yourself in situations you enjoy rather than dread.
 Make choices that benefit your happiness instead of causing you stress and discomfort.

 - Do things that you truly love for you and only you.
-I play ice hockey on a recreation league once a week.
-Being in the net is not only one of my favorite pastimes, but is also a huge de-stresser for me.
+I play ice hockey in a recreation league once a week.
+Being on the net during hockey practice and games is not only one of my favorite pastimes but is also a huge de-stressor for me.